 Transport NI (formerly known as Roads Service) is responsible for the design, installation and maintenance of street lights, illuminated sign lights and illuminated bollards on public roads and streets across Northern Ireland.

 You can report a fault to Transport NI (formerly known as Roads Service) online, by e-mail, in writing or in person to the relevant office or by telephone (for emergencies only).

 - Report a fault (Department for Regional Development website)

 - Divisional contact details

 - email: firstname.lastname@example.org

-To allow Roads Service to correctly locate the faulty light for a prompt repair, it would be helpful if you could let them know the:
+To allow Transport NI (formerly known as Roads Service) to correctly locate the faulty light for a prompt repair, it would be helpful if you could let them know the:

 Damaged or faulty electrical equipment can cause serious injury or death.